You might think frugal living is reusing your teabags or forgoing avocado toast.

 8. Save an emergency fund

-Here are some frugal money saving tips on how to save your first $1000.
+Here are some frugal money saving tips on how to save an emergency fund.

 9. Avoid debt where possible